Kristian Chong: Career

-Recent festival performances include the Australian Festival of Chamber Music, the Huntington Estate Music Festival for Musica Viva Australia, the Adelaide Festival, Adelaide International Cello Festival, the Xing Hai Festival in Guangzhou, the Port Fairy Spring Music Festival, where Chong performed the complete Rachmaninoff Preludes, the Mimir Chamber Music Festival and the Bangalow Festival.
-He also completed a cycle of the complete Beethoven piano and violin sonatas with Natsuko Yoshimoto and Sophie Rowell at the Melbourne Recital Centre.
+Festival performances include the Australian Festival of Chamber Music in 2026 and 2022, 2026 Canberra Festival, the Huntington Estate Music Festival for Musica Viva Australia, Oxford May Music Festival in 2025, the Adelaide Festival, Adelaide International Cello Festival, the Xing Hai Festival in Guangzhou, the Port Fairy Spring Music Festival, the Mimir Chamber Music Festival and the Bangalow Festival.
+He also completed a cycle of the complete Beethoven piano and violin sonatas with Natsuko Yoshimoto and Sophie Rowell at the Melbourne Recital Centre and is director of the chamber music series (at the Melbourne Recital Centre) 'Kristian Chong and Friends' since 2013.

-Chong has recorded the complete Rachmaninoff Preludes for piano for ABC Classic FM in May 2011, and has several pending recordings including the Brahms Op.
-120 Sonatas for Clarinet and Piano with Philip Arkinstall and with flautist Megan Sterling, works by Miriam Hyde, Anne Boyd, Carl Vine, Frank Martin, Francis Poulenc and Philippe Gaubert.
+Chong has recorded the complete Rachmaninoff Preludes for piano, to be released shortly, and his recent recordings including the Brahms Op.
+120 Sonatas for Clarinet and Piano with Philip Arkinstall for Move Records, and with flautist Megan Sterling, a disc titled 'Silver Skies' with works by Miriam Hyde, Anne Boyd, Carl Vine, Frank Martin, Francis Poulenc and Philippe Gaubert on the Azure Sky Records label.

 He is based in Melbourne, and teaches piano and chamber music at the Faculty of Fine Arts and Music, University of Melbourne.